Boudhanath Stupa: A Majestic Journey into Spiritual Tranquility

 4. Local Handicrafts and Souvenirs

-The vibrant streets surrounding the stupa offer a myriad of shops and stalls selling traditional Tibetan and Nepalese handicrafts.
-From prayer beads and thangka paintings to intricately woven carpets and statues, you can find unique souvenirs to commemorate your visit and support local artisans.
+The vibrant streets around Boudhanath Stupa are lined with shops selling traditional Tibetan and Nepalese handicrafts.
+From prayer beads and thangka paintings to hand-woven carpets and sculptures, you’ll find plenty of unique souvenirs to commemorate your visit while supporting local artisans.

 Conclusion